Jerry Bell (pitcher)

 Jerry Houston Bell (born October 6, 1947) is a former Major League Baseball pitcher.
 Bell played for the Milwaukee Brewers for four seasons.
 He batted right and left and threw right-handed.

+In 1972 he led the pitching staff in ERA with 1.66.

-Bell attended Jesup High School and then Rhodes College where he was drafted by the Seattle Pilots, (now known as the Milwaukee Brewers) in the 2nd round of the 1969 draft.
+Bell attended Jesup High School and then Rhodes College where he was drafted by the Seattle Pilots (now known as the Milwaukee Brewers) in the 2nd round of the 1969 draft.